-- Transferring your personal data to organisations we work with to achieve our charitable objectives (see below section on information sharing for a list of our partners).
+- Transferring your personal data to organisations we work with to help achieve our charitable objectives (see below section on information sharing for a list of our data processors.

 Consent and Legitimate Interest

-If at any time you want to alter your preferences or request that we stop communicating with you please let us know by calling us on 01252 628072 or sending an email to email@example.com.
+If at any time you want to alter your preferences or request that we stop communicating with you click unsubscribe on any newsletter mailing or let us know by calling us on 01252 628072 or sending an email to email@example.com.

 We will not make marketing calls to you if you are registered with the Telephone Preference Service (TPS) unless you have given us consent that you are happy to receive calls from us.